Hubertus Czernin: Career

+Restitution of the Klimts

-Czernin was the first journalist to gain access to records at the Austrian Gallery in Vienna and, in 1998, published a series of articles about the ownership of five famous paintings from artist Gustav Klimt, proving that claims by Austria that they had been donated to the gallery by Ferdinand or Adele Bloch-Bauer were false.
-The articles led to the passage of Austria's Art Restitution Law, which allowed the family of Maria Altmann, the niece of Ferdinand Bloch-Bauer, along with Altmann's lawyer E. Randol Schoenberg, to pursue claims successfully to the Klimt paintings that had been looted from her uncle during World War II (see Republic of Austria v.
+In 1998, Czernin was the first journalist to gain access to records at the Austrian Gallery in Vienna.
+Soon after he published a series of articles about the "suspicious" ownership of five famous paintings from artist Gustav Klimt, proving that claims by Austria that they had been donated to the gallery by Adele Bloch-Bauer were misleading.
+Adele had, in fact, requested in her will that the paintings be donated to the Österreichische Galerie Belvedere in Vienna upon her death, but in his plumbing of the archives, Czernin discovered the will of her husband Ferdinand Bloch-Bauer, who died 20 years after Adele and was the person who paid for the paintings.
+Ferdinand's will clearly stated that the Klimts were to be given to his heirs, and it specifically stated: "I declare all earlier wills null and void."

+Czernin's bombshell articles did two things: First, the Vienna archives, which were only open to certain officials before 1998, were now open to the general public.
+Second, they led to the passage of Austria's "Art Restitution Law", which allowed the family of Maria Altmann, the niece of Ferdinand Bloch-Bauer, along with Altmann's lawyer E. Randol Schoenberg, to pursue claims successfully for the Klimt paintings that had been looted during World War II (see Republic of Austria v.
 Altmann).
-A United States Supreme Court ruling allowed Altmann to sue the Austrian government for ownership of the multimillion dollar Klimt paintings in the United States.
+In 2004 a United States Supreme Court ruling allowed Altmann to sue the Austrian government for ownership of the multimillion dollar Klimt paintings in the United States, and in 2006 Altmann successfully restituted the paintings.
 Hundreds of families had looted art restored to them, or restitution made, under the new law.

+In 2006, just weeks before his death, Czernin was able to see the Klimt paintings debut for the first time on American soil at an exhibition at LACMA.

+Personal life

 Czernin was married twice, first to Cristina Teresa Countess Szapáry de Muraszombath Széchysziget et Szapár in 1979 (first cousin to Cristina von Reibnitz, Princess Michael of Kent), ending in divorce in 1981.
 By his second marriage, to Valerie Countess von Baratta-Dragona, in 1984, he became the father of three daughters.

 He died in Vienna of mastocytosis at the age of 50.

 Czernin was portrayed by actor Daniel Brühl in the 2015 film Woman in Gold.